 The minimum residency requirement for a PhD degree is three semesters full-time.
 Based on Graduate Division statistics, the average time to complete a PhD degree in ORE is 5.5 years.
 The following chart shows the typical timeline to satisfy the PhD program requirements.
 Most students admitted into the PhD program satisfy the pre-program requirements and proceed directly to the program coursework.
-PhD students typically take the qualifying examination after a full year of coursework.
+PhD students typically take the qualifying examination in their second semester; the qualifying exam should be completed by the end of the second year of enrollment (see additional details in Appendix C).
 The comprehensive examination should be taken within three years of enrollment.